 Dredging, coating removal and cutting of damaged pipeline

-Allseas UK, tasked with developing the pipelines connecting the Total Laggan-Tormore gas fields 125km north-west of the Shetland Islands, encountered a damaged flowline due to a dragged vessel anchor.
+Allseas UK, tasked with installing the pipelines connecting the Total Laggan-Tormore gas fields 125km north-west of the Shetland Islands, encountered a damaged flowline due to a dragged vessel anchor.

-The team was enlisted to cut out and replace the damaged pipework in Flowline 2 (FL2) of the Total Laggan-Tormore gas fields in the UK North Sea, ahead of replacement operations.
+The team was enlisted to cut out the damaged pipework in Flowline 2 (FL2) of the Total Laggan-Tormore gas fields in the UK North Sea, ahead of replacement operations.
 FL2 comprised an 18in (457mm) OD x 25mm WT carbon steel pipe grade SAWL 450 FDU, with a 3LPP coating and 50mm thick outer Concrete Weight Coat (CWC).

-The initial phase of the project involved the use of an 8” UCS Dredge System with a bespoke-designed high pressure Barracuda head to clear a channel under the damaged pipework.
-Once this work was completed, the Coating Removal Tool (CRT) effectively and rapidly removed concrete coating and 3LPP undercoating.
+The initial phase of the project involved the use of an 8in UCS Dredge System with a high-pressure Barracuda head to clear a channel under the damaged pipework.
+Once this work was completed, the Coating Removal Tool (CRT) effectively and rapidly removed 1.2 metres of concrete coating and 3LPP undercoating.
 With an innovative dual-nozzle design halving the debris removal time, the CRT is controlled by technicians topside using a bespoke SCADA control system.
 This enables the operators to see a graphical representation of the location on the pipe; an essential performance enhancement in poor underwater visibility situations.

 Finally, a 42” UCS Diamond Wire Saw completed six cuts, requiring only 44 minutes on average per cutting operation.
 The remnants were safely recovered to the deck of the Allseas vessel.

 Completed on schedule and with no lost time incidents, the dredging, coating removal and cutting operations were successfully delivered with minimal downtime and cost to the client.
 All remnants were successfully reclaimed, with no impact on the local environment.